What Is the California Earthquake Authority?

 The Loss-of-Use Rental Endorsement: The Most Important Line Item

-The endorsement costs $150–$250/year [VERIFY] depending on rent level and territory, and it is the single most valuable component of the CEA policy for a landlord.
+The endorsement costs around $200/year depending on rent level and territory, and it is the single most valuable component of the CEA policy for a landlord.
 Without it, CEA pays to rebuild the structure but does not cover the 6–18 months of lost rent while the home is red-tagged and under construction.
-If your coastal rental generates $6,000/month, a 12-month repair timeline costs you $72,000 in lost income — plus the mortgage, taxes, and insurance you continue to pay.
+If your coastal rental generates $6,000/month, a 12-month repair timeline costs you $72,000 in lost income, plus the mortgage, taxes, and insurance you continue to pay.
 The $100,000 loss-of-use limit with the rental endorsement covers that gap.

-For a coastal landlord, the CEA loss-of-use rental endorsement is not optional — it is the difference between surviving a damaging quake and selling the property at a loss during reconstruction.
+For a coastal landlord, the CEA loss-of-use rental endorsement is not optional.
+It's the difference between surviving a damaging quake and selling the property at a loss during reconstruction.

 Alternative Markets: Palomar, GeoVera, Arrowhead, and Surplus Lines

-CEA is the dominant earthquake insurer in California, but it is not the only option.
+CEA is the dominant earthquake insurer in California, but it's not the only option.
 Three admitted carriers and the surplus-lines market offer stand-alone earthquake policies that may beat CEA on luxury-home limits ($1.5M+ dwelling), lower deductibles, or higher building-code-upgrade sublimits.

-• Surplus-lines market — Lloyd's syndicates and specialty carriers write earthquake coverage for high-value coastal homes ($2M–$10M+) with agreed-value settlement (no depreciation), 50% building-code-upgrade limits, and blanket contents coverage.
-Surplus-lines premiums run 1.5–3× CEA rates, but the coverage is broader and the claims process faster.
+- Surplus-lines market: Lloyd's syndicates and specialty carriers write earthquake coverage for high-value coastal homes ($2M–$10M+) with agreed-value settlement (no depreciation), 50% building-code-upgrade limits, and blanket contents coverage.
+Surplus-lines premiums run roughly double CEA rates, but the coverage is broader and the claims process faster.

 Five Failure Modes We See Most Often

-Earthquake insurance is sold, not bought — and the gap between what owners think they have and what the policy actually covers creates expensive surprises after a quake.
+Earthquake insurance is sold, not bought.
+The gap between what owners think they have and what the policy actually covers creates expensive surprises after a quake.
 These are the five failure modes we encounter most often in our coastal portfolio:

 1. Assuming the FAIR Plan or Landlord Policy Covers Earthquake